ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-consolidated-company-reporting.md

 After you have tested the data, you can transfer it to the consolidated company.

-1. Sign in to the consolidated company.
+1. Přihlaste se ke konsolidované společnosti.
 2. On the **Accountant Role Center**, choose the **Run Consolidation** action.
 3. Vyplňte požadovaná pole.
 4. In the Filter section, set a filter for the relevant business unit or company name.